resource-watch/slate/source/includes/api/_vocabulary.md

 These endpoints allow you to get vocabulary/tags for a single dataset, widget or layer.
 By default, vocabulary/tags for the `rw` application are returned, but you can use the optional `app` or `application` query parameters to load data for a different application.

-One important detail to keep in mind when getting vocabulary/tags for widgets or layers is that the dataset id used in these queries will need to match the dataset id provided when creating the association between a widget or layer, and the vocabulary/tags.
-If you provide an incorrect dataset id, you will not get the correct data.

 ### Getting a single vocabulary and its tags for a resource